vvlooking/research-impact/website/analyze-data-collaboration.md

 ```

 ## Create a Collaboration Network Visualization (Authors) in VOSViewer

-Create a duplicate copy of the `deduplicated-standardized.xlsx` file, save it as a csv, and rename it as `last-name/department-vosviewer-authors.csv`.
-Create a new column, "Authors," and use the formula below (replacing A2 with the corresponding cell number in the AU_key column).
+Create a duplicate copy of the `deduplicated-standardized.xlsx` file, save it as a csv, and rename it as `-vosviewer-authors.csv`.
+Create a new column, "Authors," and use the formula below (replacing `A2` with the corresponding cell number in the `AU_key` column).
 Apply the formula to the remaining cells.
 Make sure the cells are pasted as values before saving the file.

 ```r
 =TEXTJOIN("; ",TRUE,MAP(TEXTSPLIT(A2,"; "),LAMBDA(n,LET(parts,TEXTSPLIT(TRIM(n)," "),last,TAKE(parts,,1),initials,DROP(parts,,1),last&" "&TEXTJOIN(".",TRUE,MID(TEXTJOIN("",TRUE,initials),SEQUENCE(LEN(TEXTJOIN("",TRUE,initials))),1))&"."))))